iden3/snarkjs/README.md

 The `zkey verify` command verifies a `zkey` file.
 It also prints the hashes of all the intermediary results to the console.

 We verify the `zkey` file we created in the previous step.
 Which means we check all the contributions to the second phase of the multi-party computation (MPC) up to that point.

+This command also checksh that the zkey file matches the circuit.

 If everything checks out, you should see the following: